MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/2-choose-the-right-api-management-policy.md

 ### Policies for authentication

 Several policies enable you to control authentication.
-Some examples:
+For example:

-You can use the **Authenticate with Basic** policy to enable authentication in plain text.
+Use the **Authenticate with Basic** policy to enable authentication in plain text.
 This form of authentication is broadly supported, but remember that you should protect it with SSL encryption; otherwise, a malicious attack can intercept the credentials as they cross the network.

-You can use the **Authenticate with client certificate** policy to enable clients to authenticate by supplying a client certificate.
+Use the **Authenticate with client certificate** policy to enable clients to authenticate by supplying a client certificate.

 ### Cross-domain policies